Jbsco/esp-bp/README.md

 Output:
 ```
-Systolic: 82.768
+Diastolic: 82.768
-Diastolic: 120.599
+Systolic: 120.599
 ```

 Not all values were observed to be in agreement.
-Run #3 diastolic was the furthest from what was observed on the reference device.
+Run #3 systolic pressure was the furthest from what was observed on the reference device.
 Further testing on subjects with a wider range of resting heart rate is needed before further adjustment to the calculation and processing.

 ---